leolost2605/SBAid/README.md

 Currently the algorithm is based on a GObject.
 You shouldn't have to install anything, since everything needed to run the algorithm will be shipped with SBAid.
 However, if you'd like autocompletion or in general want to look into it, you will need pyGObject: https://pygobject.gnome.org/

-Instead of lists, listmodels are mostly used.
+Instead of python lists, Gio listmodels are mostly used.
 If you need to create your own, use Gio.ListStore.
 Refer to https://api.pygobject.gnome.org/ for documentation about Gio.ListStore.

 For the different value types for parameters, GLib.Variant and GLib.VariantType are used.
 Refer to https://api.pygobject.gnome.org/GLib-2.0/structure-VariantType.html and https://api.pygobject.gnome.org/GLib-2.0/structure-Variant.html for documentation about them.

-### File import guidelines
+### Bulk operations import guidelines

 SBAid allows certain bulk import operations.
 In order to successfully use these features, it is recommended that the user follows the set guidelines: